-Individual items of less than approximately £100 are charge to operating costs and not depreciated.
-The carrying value of tangible fixed assets are reviewed for impairment in periods if events or changes in circumstances indicate the carrying value may not be recoverable.
+Individual items of less than approximately £100 are charged to operating costs and not depreciated.
+The carrying value of the tangible fixed assets are reviewed for impairment in periods if events or changes in circumstances indicate the carrying value may not be recoverable.

-Social Housing Grant and other grants
+Social Housing Grant And Other Grants